CLIP-SVD: Efficient and Interpretable Vision-Language Adaptation via Singular Values: Conclusion

-{ \begin{ack} We acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC) and the Fonds de recherche du Qu\'ebec – Nature et technologies (B2X-363874). \end{ack}
+We acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC) and the Fonds de recherche du Qu\'ebec – Nature et technologies (B2X-363874).
+We also thank Dr.\ Leila Kosseim for her valuable assistance in evaluating the completeness and correctness of the generated biomedical corpus.